APASD Resources

 Mental Health Resources

-CAPS Let's Talk!
+Let's Talk!
 Drop-In Consultations

 Let's Talk!
 Drop-In Consultations are informal, brief, free consultations with UHS mental health counselors.
 The counselors have expertise and competency in working with underrepresented students on campus.
 All counselors work with students who are experiencing symptoms of anxiety, depression, relationship concerns, and are managing the impact of living in a pandemic and remote learning.